The emotional side of early retirement

 Maybe some folks go back to work – as part of FIWOOT.
 There are only so many rounds of golf you can play…

 I’ve read feelings of disenchantment can set in for some.
-Even depression.
+Even severe depression.
 That’s certainly something I wish to avoid.
 By maintaining some form of work into my routine (may or may not be daily), it is my hope that I can stay active (socially, physically, cognitively) to support my health in early retirement and far beyond.

 Maybe the bucket list starts setting in.
 Who knows.
 I do know I need to consider these things and be open to a new type of stability.